Stehnachm/OOD-Final-Project/NameSpaces.md

 ## Swift

 #### How are name spaces implemented?
 In Swift, classes are in scoped by the modules that they are in.
-Therefore namespacing is implicit and not needed.
+Therefore, namespacing is implicit and not needed.

 #### How are name spaces used?
 Once the class is imported all methods will be available in classes inside the module.